Pipelines and Facilities

 Mapping, GIS, and WellSTAR

-New rulemaking is underway that will require operators to submit mapping information and locational data, including pipeline characteristics, in digital form on active gas pipelines in sensitive areas.
-This information will be added to CalGEM's Gas Pipeline Mapping System (GPMS), a Geographic Information System (GIS), that CalGEM developed and maintains to assist with regulating active gas pipelines in sensitive areas.
-GPMS is part of CalGEM’s electronic well data management system called WellSTAR, which stands for Well Statewide Tracking and Reporting.
+New rulemaking is underway that will require operators to submit mapping information and locational data, including pipeline characteristics, in digital form for active gas pipelines in sensitive areas and oil pipelines in environmentally sensitive areas.
+This information will be added to CalGEM's Pipeline Mapping System (CPMS), a Geographic Information System (GIS) that CalGEM developed and maintains to assist with regulating high risk pipelines.
+CPMS is part of CalGEM's electronic well data management system called WellSTAR, which stands for Well Statewide Tracking and Reporting.

 Using WellSTAR, operators can also review and update the location of tanks and vessels associated with their operations.
-This information can be viewed on maps that access GPMS and other CalGEM's GIS information.
-CalGEM's objective is to locate all production facilities associated with oil and gas operations in California, and along with their basic characteristics, identify them within GIS and WellSTAR.
+This information can be viewed on maps that access CPMS and other CalGEM GIS information.
+CalGEM's objective is to locate and map all production facilities associated with oil and gas operations in California, and, along with their basic characteristics, identify them within GIS and WellSTAR.

 Additional Information